johneliades/code_crawler/README.md

 ```
 pip install -r code_classifier/requirements.txt
 ```
-To use the pretrained model download .bin file from this [google-drive-link](https://drive.google.com/file/d/1VxrJ8zUZuNA-ojTA-z1FQuvPseqYQOJE/view?usp=share_link) and paste it on code_crawler/code_classifier/CodeBERT-github-code-snippet-tiny directory.
+The code classifier can be also used independently by downloading the pretrained model (pytorch_model.bin) file from this [google-drive-link](https://drive.google.com/file/d/1VxrJ8zUZuNA-ojTA-z1FQuvPseqYQOJE/view?usp=share_link) and pasting it in the same directory as the "config.json" found in code_classifier/CodeBERT-github-code-snippet-tiny.
+Then using the inference.py as a base example on how to run the model.

 ## Authors

 **Eliades John** - *Developer* - [Github](https://github.com/johneliades)

 **Milas Kostas** - *Developer* - [Github](https://github.com/kmilas)